-This is the first course of the graduate sequence in Modern Algebra.
-We will likely cover topics in Group Theory and Ring Theory in this course, leaving Modules and Field/Galois Theory for the second semester.
+This is the second course of the graduate sequence in Modern Algebra.
+We will cover topics in Modules and Field/Galois Theory this semester.

-The amount to be covered is very large, and thus the pace of the class might be a bit fast.
-In order to not go too fast, I will assume some background in Groups and Rings.
-These will be only basic topics that anyone should have seen in an undergraduate algebra course.
+The amount to be covered is again very large, and thus the pace of the class might be a bit fast.
+I will assume you still remember Groups and Rings, and have some familiarity with Vector Spaces and Fields.
+For the latter two, I will only assume that you know basic topics that anyone should have seen in an undergraduate algebra course, or mentioned last semester.
 I might quickly remind you of some of these basic facts, but I might skip some altogether.
-In this category are included: definitions and basic examples of groups and rings, subgroups and subrings, definitions of normal subgroup and ideal, homomorphisms and isomorphisms, and others.
-On the other hand, if I skip a fact or definition with which you are not familiar, the students should feel free to stop me and ask about it.
+Please, slow me down if I'm going too fast.